 - Do warm salt water rinses to heal the inflammation.
 Your dentist will prescribe an anti bacterial mouthwash in cases of severe infection.

 - Your dentist will do a series of x -rays to detect cavities or bone loss between teeth.
-Any decay between the teeth should be restored immediately.
+Any decay between the teeth is restored immediately.

 - If you have any missing teeth in your mouth, discuss with your dentist the options for tooth replacements.

 - Malaligned or crooked teeth that is causing food impaction can be rectified by braces or orthodontic treatment.
 Talk to your dentist about this.
 You can get an appointment scheduled with your orthodontist for the same.

 - If you have pre existing gum conditions, you periodontist (gum specialist) will be able to discuss the treatment options to you.